rndexe/nowtransmitting/src/programmes/workshops/visualizing-mutations-on-the-agents-of-contagion.md

   them on the spike protein 3d structures (available Bioinformatic software).
   Finally, we can explore the effect of some known mutations on the broader contagion.
+condition: This workshop is only for 15-28 year olds.
 expertname: Meenakshi Iyer and Saurabh Mahajan
 expertbio: >-
   Meenakshi is a postdoctoral fellow in the Indo-Africa consortium for dengue